Dark-backed wood quail: Distribution and habitat

 The dark-backed wood quail is found in the Andes from southern Colombia's Nariño Department south to Cotopaxi Province in Ecuador.
 It inhabits primary and secondary tropical forest in the fairly narrow altitudinal band between 1100 and 2200 m.
 Though primarily terrestrial, it roosts above ground in trees.

 Behavior

 Feeding

 The dark-backed wood quail forages in groups of up to 10 birds seeking terrestrial invertebrates and fruit.

 Breeding

 Almost nothing is known about the dark-backed wood quail's breeding phenology.
 Observations of recently hatched chicks and dependent young in many different months indicate a long breeding season or possibly two of them.

 Vocalization

-The dark-backed wood quail's advertising song is a duet, "a fast rollicking 'koreewow-koreewow-koreewow...'" and calls include "soft whistles and mellow rolling notes."
+The dark-backed, wood quail's advertising song is a duet, "a fast rollicking 'koreewow-koreewow-koreewow...'" and calls include "soft whistles and mellow rolling notes."

 Status

-The IUCN has assessed the dark-backed wood quail as vulnerable.
-"This species has a small and fragmented range, with recent records from few sites.
-Available habitat, and presumably the population, is declining."
+The IUCN has assessed the dark-backed wood quail as Least-Concern.
+The population trend has not been quantified.
+Tree cover loss within the range is very low.
+Apart from mature forests, the species is also found in secondary growth, tangled shrubby undergrowth, and open-canopy forest; consequently, the current rate of tree cover loss may not be affecting the population.
+The species may, however, be subject to hunting; even though its impact on the population size has not been quantified, it is here precautionarily suspected that hunting is driving a slow population decline, not exceeding 10% over three generations (14.1 years).